Tartticus/DB_Tutorial_For_New_Users/README.md

 open the downloadgit.ps1 file then press windows key and right click powershell as asministrator, then paste the code in and press enter

-# Cloning and making reoi
+# Cloning and making repo:
 1. run in powershell -  git clone https://github.com/tartticus//DB_Tutorial_For_New_Users.git

 2. run in powershell - .//DB_Tutorial_For_New_Users/run_script_with_update.ps1